PedroCristo/README-TEST/README.md

 ## Design

 ### Wireframe
 In this project I decided to build a prototype using the tool Canva before start work on the code.
-It was helpful for UI perspective as I could display the different elements in the screen and worked with them with the objective to build an application that would be easily used by the users.<br>
+It was helpful for UX perspective as I could display the different elements in the screen and worked with them with the objective to build an application that would be easily used by the users.<br>
 [Live Project Wireframe Here](https://cutt.ly/oIkZsAW)